 The File & Directory Change Monitor is a very powerful monitor that can for watch changes to files and directories on a server including file and directory creation and deletion.
 It can aid you in keeping track of changes to your systems, and even act as an intrusion detection system.
-In particular, this monitor can help fulfill the requirements of several mandated security practices, such as the "Payment Card Industry Data Security Standard" (part 11.5).
+In particular, this monitor can help fulfill the requirements of several mandated security practices, such as file integrity monitoring (FIM) as described in the "Payment Card Industry Data Security Standard" (PCI DSS) (part 11.5).

 When configuring the File & Directory Change Monitor, specify the starting directory and whether the subdirectories should also be checked.
 If the directory is not local to the computer, using UNC paths is required since mapped drives are usually not available to the service when it runs.

 The File & Directory Change Monitor can watch any CIFS share, which includes Windows shares, shares on a NAS device, and shares on Linux/Unix computer that were shared with the Samba daemon.